Nikon Z6 III vs Nikon ZR (2026) Hybrid or Cinema? | Complete Comparison

 • Price (January 2026): ~$2,199 USD

-3. Sensor and Resolution (Both Are 25MP)
+3. Sensor and resolution (Both are 25MP)

-• The "partially-stacked" architecture is a perfect balance between readout speed (necessary for high-quality video) and manufacturing cost, allowing both cameras to maintain competitive prices without sacrificing performance.
+The "partially-stacked" architecture is a perfect balance between read speed (necessary for high-quality video) and manufacturing cost, allowing both cameras to maintain competitive prices without sacrificing performance.

-4. Video Capabilities (4K 120p vs 6K RAW)
+4. Video capabilities (4K 120p vs 6K RAW)

-This is where the battle nikon z6 vs zr gets interesting.
-Both are video beasts, but they speak slightly different "languages":
+This is where the battle nikon z6 vs zr it gets interesting.
+They are both video beasts, but they speak slightly different "languages":

 Nikon ZR: The RED Advantage